Thrilling Adventure in Everest Base Camp

 However, achieving a moderate level of fitness still requires a particular emphasis on stamina and leg strength.
 It is advisable to commence preparations 6 – 8 weeks in advance, focusing on developing leg strength, core fitness, and stamina.
 Similarly, having a high degree of determination is also important for completing the task.

 Everest Base Camp Trek Map

 Making plans, dictating your journey through the area, anticipating the challenges ahead, and deciding whether to face them or take a detour becomes very convenient with the help of an Everest base camp trek map.
-A similar principle also implies in case of any of your general visits in Nepal.
+A similar principle also applies in the case of any of your general visits to Nepal.

 Himalaya Guide Nepal Pvt.
 Ltd. is a registered trekking company with professional guides and porters.
 We have been working for many years in the tourism industry of Nepal, to organize trekking, peak climbing, expeditions, hiking, tours, air ticketing, hotel reservations, and adventure activities.

 When it comes to trekking and expedition, we are a renowned name; however, our packages are quite affordable.
 We focus on client satisfaction, and to achieve that, we allow our clients to make changes to their itinerary.

 If you’re looking to try trekking in Nepal, make sure to choose us as your trekking partner.
 We give you all a heartfelt welcome from Himalaya Guide Nepal for your secure and unforgettable holiday in Nepal.